oksana-c/uc_fedex/README.txt

 The quote is based on store zip code for the origination address, and customer zip code (or country and zone, in the case of non-US customers) for the destination address.
 THE STORE ADDRESS MUST BE SET!
 Check that now, I'll wait...
-Package weight used is the sum of the product weights in the cart.
+Products are divided into packages in order to keep the total package weight below the FedEx weight limit (150lbs).
+Quotes returned reflect total shipping cost for all the packages in an order.

-All products are assumed to be in one package.
-An admin menu option lets you chose a "Weight Markup" to be applied to every order - this can adjust the package weight based on a percentage, a multiplier, or an addition, and is meant to account for the additional weight of your packing materials.
+An admin menu option lets you chose a "Weight Markup" to be applied to every order - this can adjust the order total weight based on a percentage, a multiplier, or an addition, and is meant to account for the additional weight of your packing materials.
 A rate markup is also provided, to adjust the shipping rate based on a percentage, a multiplier, or an addition.
 The rate markup is used to compensate for handling and other expenses you may incur that you want to lump in with the shipping cost.

 The admin has the option of choosing Residential or Commercial quotes.
 Shipping using the FedEx residential service costs a little more.
 Shipping